 The Command Task in Informatica is used to run Unix or Shell commands during the Workflow.
-You can use this task to Move, Copy or Remove files after the data is loaded etc. In this article, we will show you, How to use Command Task in Informatica with an example.
+You can use this Task to Move, Copy, or Remove files after the data is loaded, etc. In this article, we will show you how to use the Command Task in Informatica with an example.

-For this Informatica Command Task example, we are going to use below show text file data (Employee table).
-From the below screenshot you can see that the Source table has 15 records
+For this Informatica Command Task example, we are going to use the below show text file data (Employee table).
+From the below screenshot, you can see that the Source table has 15 records

 Command Task in Informatica Example

 Before we start configuring the Command Task in Informatica to Load Data from Flat File to SQL Server.
 First, let me connect with the Informatica repository service.
-In order to do so, we have to provide the Informatica Admin Console credentials.
-So, Please provide the appropriate Username and Password, and click the Connect button.
+To do so, we have to provide the Informatica Admin Console credentials.
+So, Please provide the appropriate Username and Password specified while installing the Informatica Server.

 Step 1: Create Source Definition for Informatica Command Task

 Once you connected successfully, Please navigate to Source Analyzer to define your Sources.
-As we said before, we are using Employee table present in the local File System as our source definitions.
-So, Please navigate to Source menu and select the Import from File.. option as shown below
+As we said before, we are using the Employee table present in the local File System as our source definitions.
+So, Please navigate to Source menu and select the Import from File.. option

-Once you select the Import from File.. option, a new window called Open Flat File will be opened as shown below.
+Once you choose the Import from File.. option, a new window called Open Flat File will open.
 Please select the Employee.txt file from your local file system and click the Open button.
 I suggest you refer Flat File Source in Informatica article to under the following steps.

 From the below screenshot you can observe that, you can see our newly created Flat File source in Informatica